Beverly Hills, 90210: Casting

 Lyman Ward was originally cast as Jim Walsh in the pilot but was replaced by James Eckhouse, and Ward's scenes were cut and re-shot with Eckhouse.
 Kristin Dattilo was also up for the role of Brenda Walsh, but she turned it down.
 She later guest starred as Melissa Coolidge in an episode of the first season.

 Additionally, Luke Perry had auditioned for the role of Steve Sanders, but the role eventually went to Ian Ziering before Perry was cast as Dylan McKay.
 Perry's character was not an original cast member of the show, and he was first featured in the show's second episode.
 He was originally intended to only appear in one story arc, for one or two episodes.
 Fox was initially reluctant to have him included as a regular, but Aaron Spelling felt differently and gave Perry a bigger role during the first two years until the network was won over.

 In the first season, when Donna tries out for school D.J., she is referred to as Donna Morgan.
 Throughout the rest of the show, her name is Donna Martin.

 In addition, in the first season Donna's mother was named Nancy Martin and played by actress Jordana Capra.
 When she was reintroduced in season two, she was named Felice Martin and was played by actress Katherine Cannon.

-In the pilot episode, the role of Jackie Taylor was first played by Pamela Galloway and then by Ann Gillespie for the rest of the series.
+In the pilot episode, the role of Jackie Taylor was played by Pamela Galloway and by Ann Gillespie for the rest of the series.
 Terence Ford and Arthur Brooks portrayed Dylan's father, Jack McKay, in two episodes before Josh Taylor assumed the role.